California State Univ. Dominguez Hills (Psychology)

-A special educator supports a wide variety of academic strategies, including computer reinforcement, to bear upon any learning difficulty.
+A special educator supports a wide variety of academic strategies, including computer, or iPad reinforcement, to bear upon any learning difficulty.
 I have tutored over 500 students through the years and I enjoy the uniqueness that each student presents.

 ADD/ADHD is one of my specialties as an Educational Therapist.
 During my 25+ years of working with students ages 5 to adults, students with Learning Disabilities also had a mild, moderate or severe degree of ADD or ADHD.
 My knowledge from psychology as a MFCC, having completed my doctorate in ADD/ADHD, helps me to contain some of their concerns.
 I suggest self-designed quiet movements, and other accommodations for them to become their own advocate in a classroom.
 I also work with parents separately when requested.
 My focus is on academics, which helps to encourage them to use me as a role model and transfer these new techniques to the school setting.

 I have 10 years experience working with children who are at the higher end of the Autism Spectrum, that is, they need to have speech and language ability, sometimes called "Aspergers Syndrome".